susumuota/kaggleenv/README.md

 ### [Optional] Install newest Notebook extension

-There is a revamped version of Notebook extention.
+There is a revamped version of Notebook extension.
 See details [here](https://devblogs.microsoft.com/python/notebooks-are-getting-revamped/).
 I recommend to install it because this new version can handle custom extensions (e.g. key bindings) properly inside code cells, etc.

 ### Connect to remote Notebook